 - Dr Asim Ahmed - Consultant Paediatrician and Neonatologist

-- Dr Ngozi Edi-Osagie - Group Associate Medical Director, Clinical Head of Division and Consultant Neonatologist
+- Dr Ngozi Edi-Osagie - Group Associate Medical Director and Consultant Neonatologist

 - Dr Mohamed Elboraee - Locum Consultant Neonatologist